Where Art Meets Nature

 Dog Walking

 We welcome well-behaved dogs, but ask that they are kept on a lead at all times and you clean up after them.
-For health & safety reasons we do not allow dogs in the Garden Tearoom, but there are plenty of outdoor tables for your use.
+Dogs are allowed in the Garden Tearoom and there are plenty of outdoor tables for your use.

 Garden History